gitmachtl/scripts/cardano/mainnet/README.md

 1. Make an offline transaction by sending some funds from your *smallwallet1* to your new *ledgerowner.payment* address for the stake key and delegation registration, 6 ADA should be ok for this ```./01_sendLovelaces.sh smallwallet1 ledgerowner.payment 6000000```
 1. Add the new ledgerowner.payment.addr and ledgerowner.staking.addr to your offlineTransfer.json<br>```./01_workOffline.sh attach ledgerowner.payment.addr```<br>```./01_workOffline.sh attach ledgerowner.staking.addr```

-:floppy_disk: Transfer the offlineTransfer.json to the Online-Machine.
+💾 Transfer the offlineTransfer.json to the Online- or Light-Machine.

-**Online-Machine:**
+**Online- or Light-Machine:**

 1. Extract the attached files (ledgerowner.payment.addr, ledgerowner.staking.addr) from the transferOffline.json<br>```./01_workOffline.sh extract```
 1. Execute the cued transaction (smallwallet1 to ledgerowner.payment) to the blockchain by running<br>```./01_workOffline.sh execute```